 How Anti-Sway Bars Work

 Swaying on the road can be very unpleasant for the rider.
 The motion makes it very difficult to actually control your vehicle.
-The lasting solution is to affix anti-sway bars to the hitch or suspension system so as to make it stable and to reduce the motion.
-With the anti-sway bars, things get so much better.
+The lasting solution is to affix anti-sway bars to the hitch or suspension system so as to make it stable and reduce the motion.

 Friction sway devices can help reduce the effects caused by sharp turning and wind gusts.
 This is because resistance is applied to the vehicle and the trailer.
 If you have an anti-sway bar installed and you sense swaying, then you will need to stop.
-You should then find the adjustment handle and make sure you turn it to add friction.

 You should continue turning until you feel the trailer is stable.
 There are different options to choose from.
 The control bars should be on either side of the trailer.